-International cooperation also increased.
+The number of suspicious activity reports increased in 2019 to record levels and international cooperation also increased.
 Many banks are still in the process of reviewing their client portfolios for anti-money laundering risks.
 As a consequence of the growing number of international bribery and anti-money laundering scandals, the Financial Market Supervisory Authority has also continued to investigate, sanction and monitor a rapidly growing number of financial institutions.